Hozukii/linked-blog-starter-md/Physics/Space, Time, Motion/A.3 Work, Energy, and Power.md

 ## Energy Transfers
 Total amount of energy in an isolated system remains constant because of [[The Conservation of Energy]]
 #### Dissipation of energy
-- Enengy that has spread into the surroundings and cannot be recovered to do useful work.
+- Energy that has spread into the surroundings and cannot be recovered to do useful work.
 - All macroscopic processes dissipate energy into the surroundings.
 # Calculating Mechanical Energies
 >[!abstract] Equations